 "40 got an amazing opportunity early early on in my career to work with Sade on a remix to one of her songs.
 And I was THIS CLOSE to being on it but at that point in my career, she went and put Jay Z on it—which obviously is, you know, understandable.
 But that was always one for me where I was like, 'uhhh, I missed that.'
 My star wasn't there yet for her to hear me out."

-The remix Drake is eluding to is Sade's "The Moon and the Sky (Remix)," which was featured on her compilation The Ultimate Collection in April of 2011.
+The remix Drake is eluding to is Sade's "The Moon and the Sky (Remix)," which features on her compilation The Ultimate Collection in April of 2011.

-So, to recap: Jay Z called 40 and asked him to remix a Sade record, 40 did or didn't ask Sade and Jay if his boy Drake could appear as a guest on the record, and after several revisions, Sade finally greenlit 40's remix but with Jay Z as the featured guest.
+So, to recap: JAY-Z called 40 and asked him to remix a Sade record, 40 did or didn't ask Sade and Jay if his boy Drake could appear as a guest on the record, and after several revisions, Sade finally greenlit 40's remix but with Jay as the featured guest.

-While it's understandable that Sade would have passed on Drake's semi-shining star in 2010, it's hard to believe she'd do the same in 2017, especially considering a certain compliment she paid him just a couple years later...
+It's understandable Sade would pass on Drake's semi-shining star in 2010, but it's hard to believe she'd do the same in 2017, especially considering a certain compliment she paid him just a couple years later...

 ...or the birthday present she gifted him with last year.

-Maybe the real reason Drake's playlist project More Life is still on hold is because he's waiting for a certain English singer-songwriter to schedule her studio session?
+Maybe the real reason Drake's playlist project More Life is still on hold is that he's waiting for a certain English singer-songwriter to schedule her studio session.